stephenhodgkiss/BNBtoUSDTConverter/README.md

 - Only the contract owner can withdraw BNB or tokens
 - All transactions are handled through verified PancakeSwap router
-- Contract is verified and open source on BSCScan
+- Contract is verified and open source on BSCScan.com